fbradyirl/webex_bot/README.md

 [![Pypi](https://img.shields.io/pypi/v/webex_bot.svg)](https://pypi.python.org/pypi/webex_bot) [![Build Status](https://github.com/fbradyirl/webex_bot/workflows/Python%20package/badge.svg)](https://github.com/fbradyirl/webex_bot/actions)

-By using this module, you can create a Webex bot extremely quickly in just a couple of lines of code.
+By using this module, you can create a [Webex Teams][5] messaging bot quickly in just a couple of lines of code.

-Some other packages require you to set up an ngrok tunnel to receive incoming messages when behind a firewall or inside a LAN.
+This modules does not require you to set up an ngrok tunnel to receive incoming messages when behind a firewall or inside a LAN.
 This package instead uses a websocket to receive messages from the Webex cloud.

 ## Features